warmana/cloudant-docs-fork/docs2017/src/tutorials/create_database.md

 Notice that we check that each document was successfully created.

-## Retrieving a complete list of the documents
+## Retrieving data

 At this point,
 a small collection of data
 has been stored as documents within the database.

-We can now perform a series of queries, illustrating how to retrieve data from the database.
+We can now perform a series of queries, illustrating different ways of retrieving data from the database.

 ### A minimal retrieval of a document

-To perform a minimal retrieval, we request a list of all documents within the database.
+To perform a minimal retrieval, we first request a list of all documents within the database.
 This list is returned as an array.
 We can then show the content of an element in the array.